devschooldevops/01_git/5_io_redirects.md

 ./script.sh > file.txt 2>&1
 ```
 This means that stream 2 (stderr) will be redirected to the same file 1 (stdout) is redirected to.

+### Practice
+- write a script that writes a random number $0 < n < 100$ to a file.
+- write a script that takes a number, computes its square root.
+Write the output to a file (stdout).
+Write to another file if the number is less than 0 (stderr).